andreburgaud/zig-nanoid/README.md

 ## Build

-The build uses a `justfile` https://github.com/casey/just and as only be tested on Mac OS as of 1/24/2022.
+The build uses a `justfile` https://github.com/casey/just tested on Mac OS and Linux.

 To build in debug mode: